testosterone injections

 • Itching- Can be a reaction to the ester (oil) in the testosterone or the needles- please contact the pharmacy for options

-For those who choose to do a Intermuscular injection –IM Dr. Brown has created an instructional video for intramuscular injections.
-It can be viewed by clicking on the following link: https://youtu.be/L3pzz5b3ZQM
+For those who choose to do a Intermuscular injection –IM Dr. Brown has created an instructional video for intramuscular injections:

-If you have any questions or concerns regarding injections please follow up with your pharmacy.
+If you have any questions or concerns regarding injections please follow up with your pharmacy for more information.

 Previous